 Our Points of Culture

-I support my team members’ and customers’ ability to detect and respond to new needs.
-I will strive to see what others cannot and act upon it.
-I will be open to new ideas and be ready to make changes by being constantly aware of opportunities to improve myself and processes.
+I support my team members’ and customers’ ability to detect and respond to new needs, striving to see what others cannot and act upon it, and be open to new ideas.
+Ready to make changes by being constantly aware of opportunities to improve myself and processes.